Skip to main content

 How a water meter works

-The water flowing through a water meter turns a turbine or piston, whose movement is converted into the volume displayed on the dial in cubic meters (m³).
-Mechanical meters (manual reading) are available.
-Regular meter readings ensure accurate billing and detect any leaks.
+The water flowing through your meter turns a turbine or piston, whose movement is converted into the volume displayed on the dial in cubic meters (m³).
+Regular meter readings ensure billing based on actual consumption and detect any leaks.

 A household’s water consumption can vary considerably depending on a number of factors.
-Here are the main causes that can influence your water consumption:
+Here are the most common causes:

 • Sudden water damage